 - 1. Patients who are positive for HIV or HCV do not need to be isolated from other patients either in separate rooms or by using dedicated machines. - 2.
 Patients whose HBV status is unknown pending completion of serology studies will have their machines disinfected in the same manner as HBsAg positive patients. - 3.
-Patients who are HBsAg-positive (Refer to section I.2.)
+Patients who are HBsAg-positive (Refer to section I. Prevention and Management of HBV Infection)